rrrene/inch/README.md

   filtering/manipulation and Command::Output for presentation
 * Generalize filter options for visible code objects (adapt from YARD::CLI::Yardoc)
+* Update `inch show` to display natural language descriptions of the detected roles.
+Maybe provide current version of show as `inch inspect`.
 * Add support for multiple method signatures for methods (realized via the @overload tag in YARD)